Wilmington, New York

 Wilmington is a town in northern Essex County, New York, United States located within the Adirondack Park.
-The population was 1,253 at the 2010 census.
+As of 2020 the population was 1,139 with a projection of ~1,280 for 2023.
 The town is named after the town of Wilmington, Vermont.

 Wilmington is on the county's northern border and is southwest of Plattsburgh.
 It is in the Whiteface region of the Adirondack Park.

 History

 The town was first settled circa 1812.

 The town was formed in 1821 from the town of Jay.
 At that time, the town was called "Dansville".
 In 1822, the name was changed, as suggested by a settler from Vermont, to "Wilmington" due to confusion with another "Dansville" in New York.
 In 1848, part of the town was partitioned off to form the town of St. Armand.

 In the beginning of the 20th century, the tourist industry began to develop in the town.
 "Santa's Workshop", one of the first American theme parks for children, is located part way up the Whiteface Mountain Memorial Highway and was awarded its own Post Office—North Pole, New York.
 Whiteface Mountain (4,865 feet) Ski Center was the site of alpine events for the 1980 Winter Olympics.